 - Medical Marijuana.
-Many people insist that various components of the marijuana plant such as cannabinols can induce relaxation and pain relief.
-However, in many jurisdictions, it is considered as dangerous as opioids and is strictly illegal
+Many people insist that various components of the marijuana plant, such as cannabinol, can induce relaxation and pain relief.
+However, in many jurisdictions, it is considered as dangerous as opioids and is strictly illegal.

 - Traditional Chinese medicine.
 These include such methods as acupuncture, Chinese herbs, Moxibustion.
 These are generally administered by a doctor practicing Chinese medicine.
-However, some of the procedures, such as boiling the herbs yourself involves your direct participation in the healing process.
+However, some of the procedures, such as boiling the herbs yourself, involve your direct participation in the healing process.

-However, there is a whole other realm of treatments now becoming available that are less well known, and may or may not be recognized by most physicians or for that matter, many insurance companies.
-These may provide answers to the problem of knee rehabilitation, with less risk than that of surgery or use of addictive pain relieving drugs.
+However, there is a whole other realm of treatments now becoming available that are less well known and may or may not be recognized by most physicians or, for that matter, many insurance companies.
+These may provide answers to the problem of knee rehabilitation, with less risk than that of surgery or the use of addictive pain-relieving drugs.

 In a future report, the range of services offered by professionals of all kinds will be explored.